 Corporate and Foundation Partners

-By investing in AWF’s proven conservation strategies, together we can help ensure wildlife and wild lands not only endure, but thrive.
-An investment through AWF helps to protect endangered species and their habitats from poaching and trafficking; mitigate human-wildlife conflict; engage communities in alternative livelihood activities to reduce harm to the natural environment and wildlife, while protecting their existing livelihood from animal raids; educate African children living near protected areas – the future conservation leaders of Africa; and lastly, work at all levels of government to influence decisions that impact conservations efforts and outcomes.
+We recognize and thank the corporate and foundation partners investing in AWF’s proven conservation strategies.
+Together we can help ensure Africa’s natural heritage endures and thrives.
+An investment through AWF helps to advance African-leadership in conservation; protect species and their habitats; mitigate human-wildlife conflict; empower communities to pursue livelihoods that protect and restore nature; educate children living near protected areas and invest in young conservation leaders of Africa; and, work at all levels of government to influence decisions that impact conservations efforts and outcomes.

 Benefits of partnering with AWF